Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Evaluation

 \section{Evaluation}

 We evaluate \method \ on text-to-texture generation both quantitatively and qualitatively.
 In the following sections, we explain the experimental setup for evaluating our approach, including the evaluation dataset and metrics (Section \ref{subsec:experiment_setup}).
 We then compare \method\, against competing text-to-texture generation methods (Section \ref{subsec:comparisons}).
-We also analyze the impact of pixel neighborhood sizes and geodesic distances on performance in an ablation study (Section \ref{subsec:ablation}).
+We also analyze the impact of pixel neighborhood sizes, geodesic distances and number of input views on performance in an ablation study (Section \ref{subsec:ablation}).